jennifertrin/usms-analytics/VERCEL_DEPLOYMENT.md

 ### Common Issues

-1. **CORS Errors**: Make sure the frontend environment variable `VITE_API_BASE_URL` points to the correct backend URL.
+1. **Build Errors**: Make sure all dependencies are installed with `npm install`

 2. **Import Errors**: The serverless functions use relative imports.
-Make sure all required modules are available in the backend directory.
+Make sure all required modules are available.

+3. **CORS Errors**: CORS is configured in each serverless function.
+No additional configuration needed.

-3. **Session Issues**: The serverless version doesn't maintain sessions between requests.
+4. **Session Issues**: The serverless version doesn't maintain sessions between requests.
 Each analysis request is independent.

 ### Debugging